Southern California's AllFlat provides best-of-breed hardware and software solutions to flatten your world.

 Tip: You can copy this file out of the browser and take it with you, self-contained.
 That means you can read the help file on another device while operating the tablet, without this screen in your way!
 Use your browser's download page feature.

-🥬 To save electricity, this website is off when a tablet's screen is off: Those HTML opcodes are not FREE, you know!
+🌱 To save electricity, this website is off when a tablet's screen is off.

 As an information radiator, App Planar Infinity tablets serve web page reports.
 If the connected Wi-Fi router agrees, the Logo Menu displays your tablet's network IP number inside a web address for you to copy into your device on the same net.
 The check box gates access to the system.